How To Overcome Fear Of Loss In Trading (3 Tips And Hacks)

 How to overcome fear of loss in trading requires some simple tricks and tools.
 We recommend trading small, trading mechanically, and keeping a distance from the markets.

-This is no rocket science, but your trading mindset could be just as important as your trading edges.
-The trading edge is by far the most important asset you have, and it’s important that your emotions don’t interfere.
+This is no rocket science, but your trading mindset could be as important as your trading edges.
+The trading edge is by far the most important asset you have, and your emotions mustn’t interfere.